DataDog/documentation/content/en/monitors/faq/anomaly-monitor.md

 ### Do past anomalies affect the current predictions?

-All the algorithms except `basic` use extensive amounts of historical data so they are robust to most anomalies.
+All the algorithms except `basic` use extensive amounts of historical data, so they are robust to most anomalies.
 In the first graph, the gray band stays around 400K even after the metric has dropped to 0.

 {{< img src="monitors/monitor_types/anomaly/anomalous_history.png" alt="anomalous_history" responsive="true" style="width:80%;">}}